kareman/Patterns/README.md

 ## Usage

 Patterns are defined directly in code, instead of in a text string.

+**Note**: Long patterns can give the Swift type checker a lot to think about, especially long series of `a / b / c / etc...`.
+To improve build times, try to split a long pattern into multiple shorter ones.

 ### Standard PEG